Duckleeng/TweakCollection/Research/AutoBoost/README.md

 But if the priority goes back to normal when there is no mouse movement, why was the priority *stuck* at 21 when I originally checked it in Process Explorer?
 It's worth noting that the threads get *stuck* in the real-time range after seemingly random amounts of time: sometimes in seconds, sometimes in hours; depending on the observed thread and timing variability, indicating a possible race condition.
 After the thread priority gets *stuck*, I have not found a way to reset it back to normal without fully ending the process/thread.

+From my testing, a consistent way of replicating the priority getting *stuck* in the real-time range seems to be starting `CPUSTRES64.exe` and resizing its window.
+After the window has been resized, the main thread can be observed staying in the real-time priority range even when no user input is occuring.

 At this time, I also came across an instance of the NVIDIA driver boosting a thread into the real-time range (`CPUSTRES64.exe`):

 ```